 The key distinguishing factor is the copyright status of the material.
 If course content is copyrighted under traditional, all-rights-reserved copyright, then it’s not OER.
 If it resides in the public domain, or carries Creative Commons or similar open copyright status, then it is OER.

-A great place to get started with OER is to take this quick, four part course of study, which will take you from basic concepts to through licensing.
-We recommend taking the first two modules if you are interested in adopting existing OER material, and all four modules, if you think you may wish to edit existing materials or create your own OER.
+A great place to get started with OER is to take this six part course of study, which will take you from basic concepts to through licensing & promotion.
+We recommend taking the first two modules if you are interested in adopting existing OER material, and all modules, if you think you may wish to edit existing materials or create your own OER.

 |Have a question or comment about these guides?
 Contact: firstname.lastname@example.org|